shopsys/shopsys/docs/functional/behavior-of-product-variants.md

 # Behavior of Product Variants
-Product variants are specific type of product and this article describes their specific behavior.
+Product variants are specific type of products, and this article describes their specific behavior.
 Variants are used for products that are suitable to associate.
-These are products that vary for example by size, pattern, color, etc.
+These are products that vary for example, by size, pattern, color, etc.
-A typical example of using variants can be clothing where one model of t-shirt differs only in size.
+A typical example of using variants can be clothing where one T-shirt model differs only in size.

 ## Dictionary of terms
 **Main product** - An abstract product that groups specific variations into one product detail.
-The main product is for example T-shirt.
+The main product is for example, a T-shirt.
 This product is displayed in the product list and can’t be purchased.
 You can buy a specific variant on the detail of the main product.

 **Variant** - It is a specific product that can be purchased on the detail of the main product.
-Variants for the main product T-shirt are e.g.T-shirt size S, T-shirt size M, T-shirt size L.
+Variants for the main product T-shirt are e.g., T-shirt size S, T-shirt size M, T-shirt size L.
 Specific variants are not displayed in the product list.

 ## How to create a variation
 1. Within the administration in the products overview is a button to create a variant.
-2. In the form for creating a variant is necessary to choose main product and then its variant from list of existing products.
+2. In the form for creating a variant is necessary to choose the main product and then its variant from a list of existing products.
 3. The “create” button confirms the creation of the product with variants.
-4. Information from main product are copied from the main product, which is the main product for the selected variants.
+4. Information from the main product is copied from the main product, which is the main product for the selected variants.
 5. The original main product is also added to the list of variants and can be purchased.
 6. We have created the main product, which is abstract and specific variants assigned to that product.